Our Africa Facts for Kids bring you lots of interesting and fun facts on the African continent.

 16. Biggest Cities: The most populous city in Africa is Lagos with more than 8 million people.
 Cairo in Egypt is the second largest city in Africa.

-Other big cities in South America are:
+Other big cities in Africa are:

 Africa Facts - Did you know?
 The southernmost city in Africa is Cape Town in South Africa!
 However, the southernmost point of the African continent is Cape Agulhas, which is roughly 170km/100 miles southeast from Cape Town.

 17. Animals: In Africa, you will find some of the largest mammals on this planet.
 Among them are the largest land mammal, the African elephant, the tallest mammal, the giraffe, and the fastest mammal, the cheetah, which can run with speeds up to 113km/hour or 70 miles/hour!